ShahemNezamEddin/Dancing-together/README.md

 ### The landing page image

   - The landing includes a photograph with text overlay to allow the user to see clear information about what this site is and who the school is for.
-  - This section introduces the user with an eye-catching animation to grab their attention.
+  - This section introduces users with an eye-catching animation to catch their attention.

 ![Landing Page](https://github.com/ShahemNezamEddin/Dancing-together/blob/main/assets/images/landing-page-image.PNG)